-One (1) Administrative Program Manager 2 that supervises the Explosives Control staff which consists of one (1) Administrative Program Specialist B position, one (1) Administrative Coordinator 4 position, one (1) Student Worker, and one (1) Wok as Employed (WAE) position.
+One (1) Administrative Program Manager 2 that supervises the Explosives Control staff consisting of one (1) Administrative Program Specialist B position, one (1) Administrative Coordinator 4 position, and one (1) Work as Employed (WAE) position.
 They process explosives applications and background checks, issue licenses, and process violations related to the explosives industry.